Building: What's the big deal for the environment? | DW | 06.10.2021

 It’s a bit of a no-brainer, but such rapid development comes with an insatiable demand for ever more raw materials.
 And that demand is destroying habitats and ruining lives.
 Sand for example, which is a major player in the production of both glass and concrete, is not in endless supply.
 At least not the kind of sand the building industry needs, which tends to come from riverbeds, beaches and the bottom of the sea.
 Sand mines are polluting rivers, killing fish and other aquatic animals, eroding land and putting lives and livelihoods at risk.

-A 2019 rough estimate by the UN Environment Program (UNEP) found that around 50 billion tons of sand is used each year, making it the most in-demand material on the planet.
+A 2019 rough estimate by UNEP found that about 50 billion tons of sand is used each year, making it the most in-demand material on the planet.

-Unfortunately, they don't hold the promise their granular landscapes might suggest.
+Unfortunately, deserts don't hold the promise that their granular landscapes might suggest.
 Desert sand grains are the wrong shape for making concrete.
 Too round, apparently.
 And as yet, the technology to adapt it for building purposes is not a mainstream option.

+Desert sand is widely available, but the round shape of grains makes it a bad choice for construction

 Definitely not Lego.